awsdocs/amazon-glacier-developer-guide/doc_source/using-aws-sdk-for-java.md

 # Using the AWS SDK for Java with Amazon S3 Glacier<a name="using-aws-sdk-for-java"></a>

-The AWS SDK for Java provides both high\-level and low\-leve APIs for Amazon S3 Glacier \(S3 Glacier\) as described in [Using the Amazon SDKs with Amazon S3 Glacier](using-aws-sdk.md)\.
+The AWS SDK for Java provides both high\-level and low\-level APIs for Amazon S3 Glacier \(S3 Glacier\) as described in [Using the Amazon SDKs with Amazon S3 Glacier](using-aws-sdk.md)\.
 For information about downloading the AWS SDK for Java, see [Amazon SDK for Java](http://aws.amazon.com/sdkforjava/)\.

 **Note**
 The AWS SDK for Java provides thread\-safe clients for accessing S3 Glacier\.
 As a best practice, your applications should create one client and reuse the client between threads\.